CCurl/c3/README.md

   - I use the Arduino IDE v 1.8 or 2.0

 ## c3 Base system reference
-When c3 starts, it can take a filename as the program.
+When c3 starts, it can take a filename as the startup file/program.

 If no filename is given, it tries to open 'core.c3', then '../core.c3'.

-NOTE: the startup c3 words are defined in 'core.c3'.
-The list of words below is not complete.
+NOTE: Most of these words are defined in 'core.c3'.
+- The below list is not complete.
-- See file core.c3 for details.
+- See file core.c3 for full details.
 ```
 *** MATH ***
 +        (a b--c)          Addition
 -        (a b--c)          Subtraction
 *        (a b--c)          Multiplication
 /mod     (a b--r q)        r: modulo(a,b), q: quotient(a,b)
-+!
-(N A--)           Add N to CELL at A

 *** STACK ***
 1+       (a--b)            Increment TOS
 1-       (a--b)            Decrement TOS
 drop     (a b--a)          Drop TOS
 dup      (a--a a)          Duplicate TOS
+?dup     (a--a a?)
+Duplicate TOS if TOS <> 0
 over     (a b--a b a)      Copy NOS
 swap     (a b--b a)        Swap TOS and NOS